 Knowledge of Psychology

-You do not have to be a psychologist to play a game of poker like a professional, but a deeper understanding in to the minds of your fellow players will help you win more rounds.
+You do not have to be a psychologist to play shockwave keno of poker like a professional, but a deeper understanding in to the minds of your fellow players will help you win more rounds.
 Experienced poker players not only consider themselves, but the other players at the table as well.
-A player should always try to think like the other player is thinking.
+A Red Dog Poker player should always try to think like the other player is thinking.
 This will help a player determine who is bluffing, as well as help them read the other players and know when they are holding a good hand (also known as a tell.)